florentpoujol/Daneel/docs/files/tutorials.md

 <a name="timer"></a>
-## How to create timers
+## How to use timers

-As for animating game objects, [you need the Tween module](/docs/tween) to create timers, so just add the Tween script in your project.

 A timer as one goal : executing something (a function) after some time has passed.

 Create a timer with the `New()` function on the `Tween.Timer` object :

-    Tween.Timer.New( time, whatToDo )
+    local timer = Tween.Timer.New( time, whatToDo )

-For convenience, you can also omit to use explicitely the `New()` function :

-    Tween.Timer( time, whatToDo )
+    -- or you can also omit to use explicitely the `New()` function : local timer = Tween.Timer( time, whatToDo )

 The `time` parameter is the time in seconds (a number) it will take for the timer to complete.

 The `whatToDo` parameter is a function that will be executed when the timer completes.

+An object of type `Tween.Tweener` is returned, so you have as much control over timers than you have over tweeners.

     Tween.Timer( 2, function()
         self.gameObject:Destroy()